noti-rs/noti/docs/ConfigProperties.md

 ### Image

 Usually the notification can contain the image or icon and it draws at the right of banner.
-More about it in [banner layout](BannerLayout.md#image)
+More about it in [banner layout](BannerLayout.md#image).
 Our application can perform some actions which in result the image will look very pleasant for most users.

-Here a table of `Image` properties:
+Here's a table of `Image` properties:

 | Property name   | Description                                                                                                                                            | Type                                                                    | Default value |
 | :-------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------- | :-----------: |